Postgraduate Course: Biophysical Chemistry PGT (CHEM11061)

 - Review the theory and practices of a range of biophysical techniques and demonstrate an ability to assess the robustness of the hypothetical models and mechanisms that are inferred from the data they generate, exercising an informed and critical judgement of the available data.

-- In workshops and small-group work collaborate in self-learning exercises and share findings and informed judgements on the orthogonality of biophysical methods with peers.
+- In workshops and small-group work collaborate with peers in self-learning exercises and share findings and informed judgements on the orthogonality of biophysical methods with the rest of the class.

 |Graduate Attributes and Skills